TheresaLui/SelfHelpContent_v2/articles/microsoft.virtualmachines.rca.tdp/virtualmachine-tdp-rca-vmsize-notinregion-noexeption-SkuRegRec.md

 	cloudEnvironments="public, fairfax"
 	ownershipId="Compute_VirtualMachines"
 />
-# We ran diagnostics on your resource and found an issue
+# We cannot deploy the selected size of your resource

 The region this VM is associated with did not have enough capacity at the time to support its allocation.<br>